huangshu1026/WOC_TEST_2021/README.md

 ## 2empirical_analysis
 1. The file "EmpiricalAnalysis_inf.R" contains the sample code for analyzing the inflation rate forecasts from ECB SPF by using the data file "inf_filtered.csv".
 2. The file "EmpiricalAnalysis_unemp.R" contains the sample code for analyzing the unemployment rate forecasts from ECB SPF by using the data file "unemp_filtered.csv".
 3. The file "EmpiricalAnalysis_cases.R" contains the sample code for analyzing the covid-19 new cases forecasts from CDC US by using the data file "all_data_case_county.csv".
+The file "all_data_case_county.csv" is too large to upload on Github.
+Please contact the author for requesting the dataset if necessary.
 4. The file "EmpiricalAnalysis_deaths.R" contains the sample code for analyzing the covid-19 cumulative deaths forecasts from CDC US by using the data file "all_data_death.csv".
 5. The file "EmpiricalAnalysis_keck.R" contains the sample code for analyzing the experimental data from Keck and Tang (2020) by using the data file "KeckDataStudy1".
 6. The series of files titled with "res_" record all empirical analysis results.
 Those results include the p-values and out-of-sample MSEs for the OW and CWM weighting methods for each given sample size.